stefdasca/statement-translator/Kilonova/2400-2499/Processed_2491.md

 # Task

 Mihai decided to create a program to help him understand the application of a specific kernel on any given matrix, but he has a problem.
 More precisely, he does not obtain the expected results.
 Help him!
-The program written by Mihai can be found [here](kernel.cpp) or on the right side of the page under _“Attachments”_.
+The program written by Mihai can be found [here](kernel.cpp) or on the right side of the page under _“Attachments�_.

 # Input data